 In the book, it is called Fantastica.

-Also in the book, Bastian is described as being a “fat little boy of ten or twelve.”
+Also in the book, Bastian is described as a “fat little boy of ten or twelve.”

-In the movie, he is much more “aesthetically” pleasing to look at.
+In the movie, he is much more “aesthetically” pleasing.

-The latter point sounds kind of whatever.
+The latter point seems moot.
 In actuality, Bastian’s looks are a major plot point of the book.

 Here’s the thing: